cloudfoundry/uaa/README.md

 **Slack** [&#35;uaa](https://cloudfoundry.slack.com/archives/C03FXANBV)

-# CloudFoundry User Account and Authentication (UAA) Server
+# CloudFoundry User Account and Authentication (UAA) Server, test

 The UAA is a multi tenant identity management service, used in Cloud Foundry, but also available as a stand alone OAuth2 server.
 Its primary role is as an OAuth2 provider, issuing tokens for client